Subject Guides

 - United States Code (U.S.C.)
 (Docs Y 1.2/5:)

 Official codification of the general and permanent U.S. laws in force.
 Laws are consolidated into fifty titles arranged by subject.
 Includes subject, name, and popular name index.
 Updated every six years with annual supplements containing changes to the laws since the last edition.
-Online edition started in 1996.- Online at FDsys, 1994-
+Online edition started in 1996.- 1994-

 - Online at Office of the Law Revision Counsel